Signed Into Law

 Which agencies enforce HB2510?

-HB2510 is enforced by Local Law Enforcement (Police/Sheriff), District Attorneys/County Attorneys and Texas Health and Human Services Commission (HHSC) - for licensure verification.
+HB2510 is enforced by District Attorneys/County Attorneys, Local Law Enforcement (Police/Sheriff) and Texas Health and Human Services Commission (HHSC) - for licensure verification.

 Q

-The compliance urgency for HB2510 is rated as "critical".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for HB2510 is rated as "critical".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q